-These changes have made housing prices increase in this live-and-work neighbourhood.
+These changes have made housing prices in New York increase in this live-and-work neighbourhood.
 One-bedroom apartments 39 East 29th Street cost about $1,400-1,500 per square foot.
 Condominium development units, instead, are sold for $ 1,700 per square foot at 240 and 260 Park Avenue South.

 Park Avenue has always been an appealing street thanks to its location.
 The avenue is well connected to the rest of the city and hosts excellent schools and restaurants.
 Furthermore, thanks to the opening of the Gansevoort Park Avenue Hotel, new neighbourhood services – such as child-care facilities and several gyms – are now provided.
 Businesses having their seat at Park Avenue – such as trendy restaurants and bars – have benefited from the increase in the number of residents.

 Midtown Manhattan is much more convenient.
 The housing stock comprises dwellings that can meet the needs of potential buyers seeking bright housing units: apartments with high ceilings, homes with large rooms and flats with big windows.